Herrie82/org.webosinternals.saverestore/contrib/Readme.txt

     > Select each script you want and select "copy" to /var/svc/org.webosinternals.saverestore

-The two executable (sr-acal and sr-acsp) are ways for you to easily run the script to SAVE your preferences for "Advanced Configuration for App Launcher" (acal) patch or "Advanced Configuration for System Preferences" (acsp).
+The three executable (sr-acal, sr-acsp, sr-acsp-w) are ways for you to easily run the script to SAVE your preferences for "Advanced Configuration for App Launcher" (acal) patch or "Advanced Configuration for System Preferences" (acsp).
 To use these script, you need to do:
+NOTE: If you are using the World edition of "Advanced Configuration for System Preferences", you need to run the "sr-acsp-w" file
 1. copy these script to the /var/home/root directory of your device by either:
      1) Run the following to command via Command Line: cp /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib/sr-acal /var/home/root
-     2) using Internals, go to /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib/, and tap sr-acal or sr-acsp, "copy" to /var/home/root (top level).
+     2) using Internals, go to /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib/, and tap sr-acal or sr-acsp or sr-acsp-w, "copy" to /var/home/root (top level).
-2. At any time, load up Terminal (you should already be in /var/home/root) and just type "sr-acal" or "sr-acsp" (without the quotes)
+2. At any time, load up Terminal (you should already be in /var/home/root) and just type "sr-acal" or "sr-acsp" or "sr-acsp-w" (without the quotes)

 Let me know if you have any questions
 Audemars02 in PreCentral Forums http://forums.precentral.net/webos-internals/237558-save-restore-community-development.html